"Abu Fanous" the jinn of the Saudi desert

 Mentioning "Abu Fanous" in the hadiths of the Prophet

-Some say that "Abu Fanous" was mentioned under the name "ghoul" or "ogres", as these words were used to refer to types of jinn and demons who are colored and formed in many forms, most notably a light of light.
-They were mentioned in two hadiths:
+Some say that "Abu Fanous" was referred to as "ghoul" or "ogres," terms used for types of jinn and demons that take many shapes, including forms of light.
+They are mentioned in two hadiths:

 ADVERTISEMENT